Quetzal-1-CubeSat-Team/quetzal1-flight-software/EPS/README.md

 The directory is organized as follows:

-1. `src/`: contains the firmware programmed into the EPS microcontroller.
+1. [src/EPS/](./src/EPS/): contains the firmware programmed into the EPS microcontroller.
-3. `media/`: contains miscellaneous images that may be of use and serve as reference to the user.
+3. [media/](./media/): contains miscellaneous images that may be of use and serve as reference to the user.

+---
+:warning: Note that local library paths (*e.g.*, `src/TMP100/TMP100.h`) are used for the libraries included in the main sketch, to avoid compiling libraries that may be named the same within your own system.
+This has been tested to compile correctly with the Arduino IDE `1.8.13` and `2.0.0`.

+---

 ## Design of the EPS I<sup>2</sup>C sensor network